UofU-EHSL/patient_pack/README.md

 ### Drive post

   This is used to post data to a google drive doc.
 You first need to make a form on forms.google.com and each question will be the header in the sheet.
 You have to have each question set to a form of a string so short answer or long answer.
 Then you have to inspect the element of the forms when you are viewing it and find the entry ID it will look something like this entry.395933536 we then have to put the BASE_URL in so that will be something like https://docs.google.com/forms/d/e/ABunchOfRandomLookingLetters Make sure that it does NOT have the /viewform or /edit at the end.
 Your own script should be what changes the values then you can call the submit function.
 You can see an example of this in the trauma project under the MenuTracking script.

+### Other
+  I've also added a txt file that has links to other useful projects.